ember-learn/ember-blog/content/ember-1-7-0-released.md

 We are pleased to announce that both Ember.js 1.7.0 and the first beta in the 1.8 series have been released.
-This comes as the seventh cycle of our release process that began just after 1.0 was released.
+This comes as the seventh cycle of our release process that began after 1.0 was released.

 This release brings bug fixes, potentially breaking changes and new features.